pelias/docker/README.md

 pelias compose logs
 ```

-## Make an example query
+## Example queries

-You can now make queries against your new Pelias build:
+Once all the importers have completed and the Pelias services are running, you can make queries against your new Pelias build:

 ### API